-The University may issue an institutional no contact order if deemed appropriate or at the request of the victim or accused.
-Upon the victim's request and to the extent of the victim's cooperation and consent, University offices will work cooperatively to assist the victim with health, physical safety, and work and academic status, pending the outcome of a formal University investigation of the complaint.
-For example, if reasonably available, a complainant may be offered changes to academic, living, working, or transportation situations regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
-Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Potential changes to living situations may include moving to a different room or residence hall.
+The University may issue an institutional "No Contact" order if deemed appropriate or at the request of the complainant or respondent.
+Upon the complainant's request and to the extent of the complainant's cooperation and consent, University offices will work cooperatively to assist the complainant with health, physical safety, and work and academic status, pending the outcome of a formal University investigation of the complaint.
+For example, if reasonably available, a complainant may be offered changes to academic, living, working, or transportation situations regardless of whether the complainant chooses to report the crime to campus police or local law enforcement.
+Examples of options for a potential change to the academic situation may be to transfer to a different section, etc. Potential changes to living situations may include moving to a different room or residence hall.
 Possible changes to work situations may include changing working hours.
-Possible changes in transportation may include having the student park in a different location, assisting the student with a safety escort, etc. To the extent possible, the University of Indianapolis will also provide assistance with and/or information about obtaining resources and services such as counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
+Possible changes in transportation may include having the student park in a different location, assisting the student with a safety escort, etc. To the extent possible, the University of Indianapolis will also provide assistance with and/or information about obtaining resources and services such as counseling, health services, visa and immigration assistance, and assistance in notifying appropriate local law enforcement.

 TYPE OF ORDER WHO CAN FILE FOR ONE COURT BASED ON Domestic Violence Civil Protection All orders are typically 2 years unless extended by a judge Spouses, former spouse, child, foster parent, individuals with children together, intimate partners that live together Circuit Court with jurisdiction over location of offense Victim of domestic violence, or if you believe you or your children are in danger of being harmed by someone in your life Stalking Protection Order All orders are typically 2 years unless extended by a judge Any person who is a victim of stalking; no relationship is required Circuit Court with jurisdiction over location of offense An intentional course of conduct involving repeated or continued harassment that would cause a person to feel terrorized, frightened, intimidated, or threatened Sexually Oriented Offense Protection Order All orders are typically 2 years unless extended by a judge Any person who was a victim of a sexually oriented offense.
 No relationship with the offender is required.
-Case does not have to be criminally prosecuted Circuit Court with jurisdiction over location of offense Sexual assault or unwanted sexual contact Juvenile Protection Order All orders are typically 2 years unless extended by a judge A parent, guardian, or other representative may file a petition on behalf of a child Circuit Court with jurisdiction over location of offense Family or household member who commits an act of domestic or family violence; or a person who has committed stalking or a sex offense against a child.
+Case does not have to be criminally prosecuted Circuit Court with jurisdiction over location of offense Sexual assault or unwanted sexual contact Juvenile Protection Order All orders are typically 2 years unless extended by a judge A parent, guardian, or other representative may file a petition on behalf of a child Circuit Court with jurisdiction over location of offense Family or household member who commits an act of domestic or family violence; or a person who has committed stalking or a sex offense against a child

-Additionally, personal identifiable information about the victim will be treated as confidential and shared only with persons with a specific need to know and who are investigating/adjudicating the complaint or delivering resources or support services to the complainant; for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20).
+Additionally, personally identifiable information about the complainant will be treated as confidential and shared only with persons with a specific need to know and who are investigating/adjudicating the complaint or delivering resources or support services to the complainant; for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without the inclusion of identifying information about the complainant, as defined in 42 USC 1395 (a) (20).
 Further, the institution will maintain as confidential any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.